johndangerstorey/mollusk/test/README.md

       await token.transfer(proposal1.applicant, proposal1.tokenTribute, {
         from: creator
       })
-      await token.approve(moloch.address, 10, { from: summoner })
+      await token.approve(mollusk.address, 10, { from: summoner })
-      await token.approve(moloch.address, proposal1.tokenTribute, {
+      await token.approve(mollusk.address, proposal1.tokenTribute, {
         from: proposal1.applicant
       })
     })
     ...
 ```

-This `beforeEach` performs the setup for the `submitProposal` unit tests by transferring the proposal applicant the required amount of tribute tokens, approving the transfer of those tokens from the applicant to the Moloch contract, and also approving the transfer of enough tokens to cover the proposal deposit from the summoner.
+This `beforeEach` performs the setup for the `submitProposal` unit tests by transferring the proposal applicant the required amount of tribute tokens, approving the transfer of those tokens from the applicant to the Mollusk contract, and also approving the transfer of enough tokens to cover the proposal deposit from the summoner.

 This setup code is re-used in the following 8 tests, which only minimally deviate from the initial setup in order to test various other scenarios.
 For example, the first happy case test simply calls submit proposal with the baseline `proposal1` parameters, and then calls the `verifySubmitProposal` to check the state transitions.

 ```
     it('happy case', async () => {
-      await moloch.submitProposal(
+      await mollusk.submitProposal(
         proposal1.applicant,
         proposal1.tokenTribute,
         proposal1.sharesRequested,